mre/endler.dev/content/2024/no-matter-what/index.md

 "No matter what" rules aren't habits, at least not in the beginning.
 They can, however, turn into super strong habits with time.

-I found that the best way to implement a "NMW Rule" is on the spot.
+I found that the best way to implement a "NMW Rule" is to do it on the spot.
-When my doctor asked me if I floss every day (I didn't), I made the decision to start right then and there.
+When my dentist asked me if I floss every day (I didn't), I made the decision to start right then and there.
-It worked.
-I might have skipped five days total and I'm planning to keep it at five forever.
+I might have skipped five days total since then and I'm planning to keep it at five days forever.

 Another good way to get started is to take on some lightweight responsibility.
-For example, I recommend getting plants.
+For example, I recommend getting some plants.
-Then you have to water them -- no matter what.
+You have to water them -- no matter what.

-If the plant dries out, you broke the rule; simple as that.
 The great thing is that the watering interval is usually pretty low, so there's time to get used to it (but getting used to it you must).

-If it works, you'll enjoy the feeling of continuity.
-It's like a chain of good deeds.
-A new habit is born.
+If the plant dries out, you failed; simple as that.
+If it works, however, you might find that it has positive ripple effects in your life.

 In the past, I never had any plants.
 Now our apartment is full of them.